Morrisons has won the battle for McColl’s ownership - is the struggling chain saved?

 Has it gone bust?

+The convenience store business went bankrupt on Friday, putting the futures of its 1,160 stores and 16,000 employees in jeopardy.

-It was anticipated to formally enter administration today (9 May), but the eleventh-hour resuce deal from Morrison’s has saved it.
+It was anticipated to formally enter administration on 9 May, but the eleventh-hour rescue deal from Morrison’s has saved it.

 The decision came after a battle over the future of one of the London's stock market’s most negatively regarded companies, whose shares had fallen from a £200 million price to next to nothing.